wdporter/i-am-that-vuepress/45-what-comes-and-goes-has-no-being/readme.md

 **M:**&ensp;That which does not exist cannot have a cause.
 There is no such thing as a separate person.
-Even takeing the empirical point of view, it is obvious that everything is the cause of everything; that everything is as it is because the entire universe is as it is.
+Even taking the empirical point of view, it is obvious that everything is the cause of everything; that everything is as it is because the entire universe is as it is.

 **Q:**&ensp;Yet personality must have a cause.